What is the Difference Between Football and Soccer Cleats?

 I hope that helps you understand the difference between football and soccer cleats.

-The stud design and layout allows for players to continuously run and cut on the soccer field without digging too much into the ground.
+The stud design and layout allow players to continuously run and cut on the soccer field without digging too much into the ground.

-If you are in the market for new boots (cleats) for soccer, I suggest sticking with firm ground (FG) type of footwear.
-Adidas and Nike are great options but there’s also more affordable cleats from smaller brands such as New Balance, Puma, Under Armour and Umbro.
+If you are in the market for new boots (cleats) for soccer, I suggest sticking with a firm ground (FG) type of footwear.
+There are some great options that we’ve recently reviewed.